winpainghein/winpainghein/README.md

 <br>

 <h1>About Me</h3>
-<p align="justify">As a budding frontend developer, I'm passionately navigating the dynamic world of web development.
+<p align="justify">As a budding web developer, I'm passionately navigating the dynamic world of web development.
 My journey began with a curiosity sparked by the captivating user interfaces and seamless interactions of modern websites and applications.
 With every line of code I write, I strive to craft digital experiences that are both aesthetically pleasing and intuitively user-friendly.
 Let's code together and bring visions to life, one pixel at a time.</p><br>

 - 🌱 I’m currently learning **React & Laravel**
 - 💬 Ask me about **HTML, CSS & Javascript,PHP**